MANSA: Learning Fast and Slow in Multi-Agent Systems: MANSA

 To tackle the challenges described, we equip each MARL agent with access to both a centralised learner, which we call {\fontfamily{cmss}\selectfont Central} and an independent learner, which we call {\fontfamily{cmss}\selectfont Independent}.
 MANSA includes an additional RL agent, {\fontfamily{cmss}\selectfont Global}, i.e., the switching controller, that decides on the states to activate {\fontfamily{cmss}\selectfont Central} during the agents' training phase while using {\fontfamily{cmss}\selectfont Independent} as the learning algorithm everywhere else.

 Fig. \ref{figure:mansa_schema} shows a schematic representation of MANSA. {\fontfamily{cmss}\selectfont Global} observes the global state $s_t$ of the environment and samples the discrete policy of the switching controller $g_t \sim \mathfrak{g}:\mathcal{S} \to \{0,1\}$.
 If $g_t = 0$, each of the $N$ agents in the environment use their respective local observations of the environment to generate actions $\boldsymbol{a}_t$ from the policy of {\fontfamily{cmss}\selectfont Independent}.
 If $g_t = 1$, $\boldsymbol{a}_t$ is generated from the policy of {\fontfamily{cmss}\selectfont Central} using the global state.
 The agents' actions $\boldsymbol{a}_t$ are executed in the environment and the loop repeats.
 The trajectories generated by this process are stored in a replay buffer from which {\fontfamily{cmss}\selectfont Global}, {\fontfamily{cmss}\selectfont Independent}, and {\fontfamily{cmss}\selectfont Central} are trained.
+MANSA includes an (additional) feature that imposes the condition that CL updates can only occur when the Global agent makes a CL call (i.e. when $g=1$).
+This feature serves as a useful tool when there is a need to ensure that communication costs are minimised during training while at the same time leveraging the benefits of both IL and CL.

 The {\fontfamily{cmss}\selectfont Global} agent is endowed with its own objective which captures its goal to improve the learning process and maximise the performance of the system of the $N$ MARL agents through its decisions of where to activate {\fontfamily{cmss}\selectfont Central}.
 To induce {\fontfamily{cmss}\selectfont Global} to selectively choose when to perform an activation, each activation incurs a fixed cost for {\fontfamily{cmss}\selectfont Global} which is quantified by a fixed constant $c>0$.
 These costs ensure that any activation of the CL critic must be beneficial to the performance of the system either at the current or subsequent states.
 The objective for {\fontfamily{cmss}\selectfont Global} is: